Rail transport: Track

 On curves, the outer rail may be at a higher level than the inner rail.
 This is called superelevation or cant.
-This reduces the forces tending to displace the track and makes for a more comfortable ride for standing livestock and standing or seated passengers.
+This reduces the forces that tend to displace the track, resulting in a more comfortable ride for standing livestock and for standing or seated passengers.
 A given amount of superelevation is most effective over a limited range of speeds.

 Points and switches—also known as turnouts—are the means of directing a train onto a diverging section of track.
-Laid similar to normal track, a point typically consists of a frog (common crossing), check rails and two switch rails.
-The switch rails may be moved left or right, under the control of the signalling system, to determine which path the train will follow.
+Laid similar to normal track, a point typically consists of a frog (common crossing), check rails, and two switch rails.
+The switch rails may be moved left or right under the control of the signalling system to determine which path the train will follow.

 Spikes in wooden ties can loosen over time, but split and rotten ties may be individually replaced with new wooden ties or concrete substitutes.
-Concrete ties can also develop cracks or splits, and can also be replaced individually.
-Should the rails settle due to soil subsidence, they can be lifted by specialized machinery and additional ballast tamped under the ties to level the rails.
+Concrete ties can also develop cracks or splits, and can be replaced individually.
+Should the rails settle due to soil subsidence, they can be lifted with specialized machinery, and additional ballast can be tamped under the ties to level the rails.

 Periodically, ballast must be removed and replaced with clean ballast to ensure adequate drainage.
 Culverts and other passages for water must be kept clear lest water is impounded by the trackbed, causing landslips.
-Where trackbeds are placed along rivers, additional protection is usually placed to prevent streambank erosion during times of high water.
-Bridges require inspection and maintenance, since they are subject to large surges of stress in a short period of time when a heavy train crosses.
+Where trackbeds are located along rivers, additional protection is usually installed to prevent streambank erosion during periods of high water.
+Bridges require inspection and maintenance because they are subject to large stress surges in a short period when a heavy train crosses.